Garden offers now on

 Wood paint

-Whether you want to freshen up your timber or inject colour with a new scheme, exterior wood paints are the fastest and easiest way to transform your surfaces.
-Offering protection against fading, peeling and weather-related wear, wood paints enhance your timber with rich pigmented colour.
+Whether you want to freshen up your timber or inject colour with a new scheme, exterior wood painting is the fastest and easiest way to transform your surfaces.
+Offering protection against fading, peeling, and weather-related wear, wood paints enhance your timber with rich, pigmented colour.

-Available in a wealth of colours from garden hues and soft pastels to bold statement shades, experiment with colour to rejuvenate your spaces.
-Ideal for old garden furniture, tired fence panels, planters, unloved sheds, bird boxes, trellis and timber structures.
+Wood paint is available in a wealth of colours, from garden hues and soft pastels to bold statement shades.
+It's ideal for old garden furniture, tired fence panelsplanters, unloved sheds, bird boxes, trellis and timber garden buildings.
+Best applied with a brush, pump, or paint sprayer, choose non-drip varieties.